EnnioTorre/Rubis-Docker/README.md

 #### DEEP DIVE

-Above example deploys a single container in each tier.
+Above example deploys one container for each tier.
 Follow other two examples which explain how to scale up your tier containers.

 ##### SCALE UP APPLICATION TIER